 Cherry Mocha (b)

-In contrast, my second Cherry Mocha is essentially half the walkway-Latte’s size at 3.5” tall and 2” wide.
+In contrast, my second Cherry Mocha is essentially half the walkway-Latte’s size at 3.5” tall and 2” wide on April 27th.
 I have some qualms about its survivability.

 Well… a half inch is better than no height increase at all… I guess.
 As for increased width?
 Zero, zilch, nada as of June 1st.